mindee/mindee-api-python/CONTRIBUTING.md

 * new: :sparkles: Add CONTRIBUTING file in repository
 * fix: :bug: MyComponent - Prevent MouseEvent from firing unexpectedly

-### JavaScript Styleguide
+### Python Styleguide

-We keep our code base consistent and we expect React/JavaScript code to must adhere to [JavaScript Standard Style](https://standardjs.com/).
+We keep our code base consistent and we expect Python code to adhere to the [Black Code Style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
-When possible, adding [flow](https://flow.org/) types is also expected.